-As a mom of two little girls arguing is part of our daily life, but I’ve found some tips guaranteed to help end them.
+As a mom of two pre-teen girls arguing is part of our daily life, but I’ve found some tips that have helped along the way.
 These tips will begin to diminish sibling arguing in your home, but being consistent is the key.
 Make sure that you follow them daily and slowly you will see a change in the fighting between your children change.